 The School of Business Administration at the University of Miami is organizing its fifth Behavioral Finance Conference.
 The conference will be held at the University of Miami campus in Coral Gables, Florida.
 The conference is sponsored by the Department of Finance at the University of Miami and the Review of Financial Studies (RFS).
-Matthew Rabin from the University of California, Berkeley will be the keynote speaker.
+Matthew Rabin from Harvard University will be the keynote speaker.

 University of Miami School of Business Building